 The Rise of Fascism

-The envisioned end-state is of achieving Indo-Pakistan friendship by creating an autonomous Kashmir with open borders that achieves ‘unification with divided sovereignty’.
+Desired end-state for Pakistan is to achieve binational friendship by creating an autonomous Kashmir with open borders that achieves ‘unification with divided sovereignty’.
 Under an arrangement whereby Jammu and Ladakh exercise a great measure of autonomy, India may claim sovereignty over them.
 Similarly, Azad Kashmir may be assured fuller autonomy and freedom from the federal government at Islamabad which Pakistan continues to remain the sovereign power.
-Upon the Valley -- the historical and geographical heart of Kashmir and home of Kashmiriyat -- may be invested the attributes of sovereignty.
+Upon the Valley, the historical and geographical heart of Kashmir and home of Kashmiriyat -- may be invested the attributes of sovereignty.
 This way we achieve a united Kashmir serving as a bridge between India and Pakistan. (source: A Kashmiri Solution for Kashmir by Eqbal Ahmad)

 “On the very threshold of what little power and responsibility is given, the majority community have clearly shown their hand: that Hindustan is for the Hindus; only the Congress masquerades under the name of nationalism, whereas the Hindu Mahasabha does not mince words.”

-“Now is the time to plan to build and reconstruct and regenerate our great nation.
+It should be clear to everyone in Pakistan that it is essential they build up Pakistan into a prosperous and progressive nation.
+Mr. Jinnah instructs the nation that “Now is the time to plan to build and reconstruct and regenerate our great nation.
 It is in your hands; we have undoubtedly talents.
 Pakistan is blessed with enormous resources and potential.
 Providence has endowed us with all the wealth of nature and now it lies man to make the most of it.
 While the horizon is beset with dark clouds, let me appeal to you and give this message to the people of Pakistan.
 Create enthusiasm and spirit and go forward with your task, with courage and hope, and we shall do it.
 Are we down-hearted?
 Certainly not.
-I feel confident that a united nation of 200 million people with a grim determination and with a great civilization and history need fear nothing.
+I feel confident that a united nation of millions of people with a grim determination and with a great civilization and history need fear nothing.
 It is now up to you to work, work and work and we are bound to succeed.
-And never forget our motto: Unity, Faith and Discipline.”
+And never forget our motto; Unity, Faith and Discipline.”

 Read This Next